bhusserl-davis/ECS171-Group1-Project/README.md

 model.add(Dense(1, activation='sigmoid'))
 model.compile(optimizer='adam', loss='binary_crossentropy', metrics=['acc'])
 ```
-The first layer of the model is embedding layer, we create a convert matrix,  to covert tokennize to vector( we already use tokenizer to convert each word to a number (ex. and -> 1, the -> 2, to -> 3.etc).
+The first layer of the model is the embedding layer, we create a convert matrix,  to covert what we've tokennized to different vectors ( at this point, we have already use tokenized each word to a number (ex. and -> 1, the -> 2, to -> 3.etc).
-The `get_weight_matrix` function will create a matrix which map 1->the vector which  word "and" being convert by word2vec model.
+The `get_weight_matrix` function will create a matrix which maps 1 -> the vector which  word "and" being convert by word2vec model.
 ```
-# mapped the word's index (by tokenizer) to the word's vector (by word2vec model)
+# we map the word's index (by tokenizer) to the word's vector (by word2vec model)
 def get_weight_matrix(model, vocab):
     vocab_size = len(vocab) + 1
     weight_matrix = np.zeros((vocab_size, EMBEDDING_DIM))